Leadership Education and Development Minor

-The LEAD Concentration will elevate your ability to make significant contributions in whatever career path you choose.
+The LEAD minor will elevate your ability to make significant contributions in whatever career path you choose.
 Through the program you will learn to challenge yourself and others to develop a shared vision; influence individuals or groups toward the ethical achievement of common goals; improve your ability to manage change; deal with conflict toward a positive end; and gain essential skills that are key to elevating yourself in your profession and community.

-The LEAD Concentration includes 20 credit hours of traditional and experiential courses that combine instruction and skill development.
+The LEAD minor includes 20 credit hours of traditional and experiential courses that combine instruction and skill development.
 The capstone experience, LEAD 190, is an immersion experience that places you in a new organization, community or association locally or internationally where you will add value by influencing individuals or groups toward common, attainable goals.

 Careers and Internships

-LEAD Concentration Curriculum
+LEAD Minor Curriculum

 For More Information